 \end{theorem}

-\begin{proof} First let us construct the first $n$ sequence of Ulam number $1,2,3,\ldots, U_{n-2},U_{n-1},U_n$.
-Then by Proposition \ref{embedding} there exist at least one addition chain $(s_k)$ producing $U_n$ that covers the original enumerated sequence of Ulam numbers.
-Then we obtain the following relation by virtue of Proposition \ref{decider}.
-For any $l\geq U_n>n$, we have Taking limits $n\longrightarrow \infty$ on both sides we have by appealing to Proposition \ref{decider 2}.
-This completes the proof of the theorem. \end{proof}
+\begin{proof} We construct the first $n$ sequence of Ulam number $1,2,3,\ldots, U_{n-2},U_{n-1},U_n$.
+By Proposition \ref{embedding} there exists at least one addition chain $(s_k)$ producing $U_n$ that covers the original enumerated sequence of Ulam numbers.
+By Proposition \ref{decider}, we deduce